 What is Forest Bathing?

-Why are we just now re-discovering this?
-Well, most people live in cities made of asphalt, steel, and concrete.
-As a result, our modern life isolates us from our connection with nature.
-Hence, we have become more susceptible to illness and disease.
+Why do we need to learn this technique?
+It is obvious we have become more susceptible to illness and disease.
 For that reason, it’s become a way to boot our immune systems.
 This helps and regains this vital connection to nature which is important for our health and wellbeing.

 - Immune system enhancement